AT&T Is Only A Buy If You're Already Retired (NYSE:T)

 AT&T clearly wins the Price/Sales category with a multiple far below the second lowest, Verizon.
 As for the Price/Earnings ratio we get the same result there.
 A ratio below 10x, I have to say, is really low in today's market.
 T-Mobile looks quite expensive here with a full 34.5x multiple.

 When we look at the dividend, AT&T is the winner again with a juicy yield of 7.3%.
 This is significantly higher than Verizon's at 4.2% and of course infinitely higher than T-Mobile, which doesn't pay a dividend.
 The S&P 500 ETF (NYSEARCA:SPY) is yielding 1.6%.
-So for holding a diversified and secure dividend-paying name like AT&T you get an income 4.5x higher than the broad S&P 500 index.
+So, for holding a diversified and secure dividend-paying name like AT&T you get an income 4.5x higher than the broad S&P 500 index.
 For a retiree that's massive.

 Summing it up; AT&T is clearly the cheapest of the three stocks on all metrics.
 The well-covered, high yield makes this a very auspicious potential investment for retirees needing a secure income.